The Line Bets: The Basic Wagers in Craps

 Come/Don’t Come Bets

-Along with the two main bets in the game, there are also two types of wagers called the Come and Don’t Come bets.
-They are almost identical to the Pass/Don’t Pass bets with one interesting exception – they are not placed at the start of the game but after the point number has already been established.
-In addition, players who want to make a Come or Don’t Come bet would put their chips roughly in the middle of the self-service betting area rather than the Pass Line.
+Besides the two main bets in the game, there are also two wagers called the Come and Don’t Come bets.
+They are almost identical to the Pass/Don’t Pass bets, with one key difference – they are not placed at the start of the game but after the point number has already been established.
+Players who wish to make a Come or Don’t Come bet place their chips roughly in the middle of the self-service betting area rather than on the Pass Line.

 These two bets are not mandatory and can be placed at any time.
-Just like the Pass and Don’t Pass bets, they are rarely resolved in a single roll of the dice and usually, 3 to 4 rolls are needed.
-However, they are completely independent of the main wagers and the roll after making these bets would become their own come-out roll.
-This means that sometimes, the main Pass Line bet may be resolved and could you could still have a working Come or Don’t bet.
+Just like the Pass and Don’t Pass wagers, they are seldom resolved with a single roll and usually take three to four rolls.
+However, they are entirely independent of the main bets, and the roll immediately after placing them becomes their own come-out roll.
+This means the primary Pass Line bet may be settled while you still have an active Come or Don’t Come wager.

-The rules for such as scenario vary across casinos but in RNG craps, the player is required to toss the dice until the Come/Don’t Come bet is resolved.
-These wagers also pay evenly and they have the same odds and house edge as the Pass/Don’t Pass bets.
+Rules for this scenario vary across casinos, but in RNG craps the player must continue rolling until the Come/Don’t Come bet is resolved.
+These wagers also pay even money and carry the same odds and house edge as the Pass/Don’t Pass bets.

 Playing with Pass Line/Don’t Pass Bets

-After the shooter establishes a point in the come-out roll, players can place a Come or a Don’t Come bet, or both at the same time.
-This may sound too complex for those who play craps for the first time, but after a few rounds, even beginners should be able to follow the game and track several bets at a time.
-These wagers should be at least the table minimum and at most the maximum betting limit of the table.
+After the shooter establishes a point during the come-out roll, players can place a Come bet, a Don’t Come bet, or both simultaneously.
+This may sound complex to first-time craps players, but after a few rounds even beginners should be able to follow the action and track multiple bets at once.
+Each of these wagers must be at least the table minimum and no more than the table’s maximum limit.

 How to Make a Come Bet?

-The Come bet functions exactly like the Pass Line bet and it can be placed at any time.
-Chips are placed on the Come field and the roll after this works as a come-out roll for the Come bet.
+The Come bet functions exactly like the Pass Line bet and can be placed at any time.
+Players put their chips on the Come field, and the roll that follows serves as the come-out roll for the Come bet.
 If the dice show a 7 or an 11, the wager wins.
-If the dice land on the craps numbers (2, 3, or 12), the bet loses instantly.
-In case some other number appears on this roll, it establishes a point for the Come bet, which remains fixed until a loss or a win:
+If the dice land on any of the craps numbers (2, 3, or 12), the bet loses immediately.
+Should another number appear, it becomes the point for the Come bet, which remains active until it either wins or loses:

 • If the shooter rolls the point number before a 7, the Come bet wins (1:1).